reactioncommerce/reaction-docs/developer/styleguide.md

 #### Markdown

-In our markdown documentation, we use [remark-lint](https://github.com/wooorm/remark-lint) to ensure consistent Markdown styling.
+In our Markdown documentation, we use [remark-lint](https://github.com/wooorm/remark-lint) to ensure consistent Markdown styling.

 ### Pull Requests